Zubair Mohamed Salih

 Zubair Mohamed Salih (1944 – 12 February 1998) was a Sudanese soldier and politician.
 Salih was the deputy of Omar al-Bashir in the military government from 1989 to 1993 and then he continued as al-Bashir's Vice President.

-Salih died in the 1998 Sudan Air Force crash at Nasir.
-He was described as a crucial link between the Sudan People's Armed Forces and Dr. Hassan al-Turabi's National Islamic Front.
+Salih died in the 1998 Sudanese Air Force An-32 crash at Nasir.
+He was described as a crucial link between the Sudanese Armed Forces and Dr. Hassan al-Turabi's National Islamic Front.

 His name is also spelled Zubair Mohammad Salih, Zubeir Mohammed al-Saleh and Al-Zubair Mohamed Saleh.